-Strategic priorities for a growing city that works for all Londoners
+Planning a growing city that works for all Londoners

-The coronavirus pandemic has accelerated the digitalisation of the planning system, leading to significant, and potentially long-lasting, changes in the way we approach consultation and accessibility of information and data.
+On the other hand, the pandemic has also accelerated the digitalisation of the planning system, leading to significant, and potentially long-lasting, changes in the way we approach consultation and accessibility of information and data.
 How can communities get better involved in shaping local places?
 And how should the regeneration of existing areas be best managed?

 NLA’s Planning programme looks at the rapidly changing shape of London through examining spatial and strategic plans at a local as well as London-wide level.

 MORE ONLINE AND PUBLISHED CONTENT